 In this day and age, we depend on technological advancements to perform even the most rudimentary tasks.
-Whether ordering food, grocery shopping, posting on social media, playing video games, or communicating via text message, there’s technology involved.
+There’s technology involved, whether ordering food, grocery shopping, posting on social media, playing video games, or communicating via text message.
 Unfortunately, most casual texters and social media influencers don’t understand the intricate systems and software that power their favorite technological devices.

 Even if you don’t identify as particularly tech-savvy, you’ve most likely come across the word server.
 Though you may occasionally incorporate this technical jargon into a sentence, you might not understand what a server actually is.
-Without getting technical, a server is a piece of centralized software or hardware where data is stored.
+A server is a piece of centralized software or hardware where data is stored without getting technical.
 A server responds to requests made over a network.